 You can also earn 15,000 bonus points after spending $1,000 in purchases within three months of opening your account, and these bonus points can be redeemed for a $150 gift card at thankyou.com.
 If you decide to apply for the Citi Rewards+ Card, make sure you read Bankrate’s guide to Citi ThankYou points so you can make the most out of your hard-earned rewards.
 Like the Citi Diamond Preferred Card, the Citi Rewards+ Card is recommended for people with excellent credit.

 Chase Freedom Unlimited®: Best for overall versatility

 The Chase Freedom Unlimited® offers a zero percent intro APR on purchases for 15 months (14.99 percent to 23.74 percent variable APR thereafter), as well as 1.5 percent cash back on every purchase.
-New cardmembers can earn a $200 cash back bonus after spending $500 on purchases in the first three months of account ownership, plus 5 percent cash back on grocery store purchases (not including Target or Walmart) on up to $12,000 spent in the first year.
+New cardmembers can earn a $200 cash back bonus after spending $500 on purchases in the first three months of account ownership.

 Flat-rate cash back cards are extremely versatile since you don’t have to worry about spending categories, spending limits or rotating quarterly rewards.
 The Chase Freedom Unlimited gives you even more opportunities for rewards versatility since your cash back rewards can be converted into Chase Ultimate Rewards points at the rate of 1 point per penny.
 Read Bankrate’s guide to Chase Ultimate Rewards to learn more about managing, combining and maximizing your Chase Ultimate Rewards points.